Vyral/base-template/_posts/2020-07-30-q-how-can-you-tell-if-youre-being-scammed.md

   https://vyralmarketing.s3.amazonaws.com/Bob+Sokoler/Q-+How+Can+You+Tell+if+Youre+Being+Scammed_.mp4
 pullquote: >-
-  If you find yourself the target of a rental scam, report it to your local law enforcement agency and to the Federal Trade Commission.
+  If you find yourself the target of a rental scam, report it to your local law enforcement agency and the Federal Trade Commission.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true